Queensland’s renewable energy target

 Queensland energy plan

-On 10 June 2021, the Premier, the Honourable Annastacia Palaszczuk, commissioned the Minister for Energy, Renewables and Hydrogen and Minister for Public Works and Procurement to develop a 10-year energy plan for Queensland.
+On 10 June 2021, the Premier, the Honourable Annastacia Palaszczuk, commissioned the Minister for Energy, Renewables and Hydrogen and Minister for Public Works and Procurement to develop an energy plan for Queensland.
+The energy plan will outline how the Queensland Government will achieve our renewable energy target and ensure a sustainable and affordable energy future for Queenslanders.
+Opportunities arising from the next wave of renewable projects will provide benefits for local communities, workers and our economy.

 Renewable energy tracker